Imo State: History

+Geography

-Imo State is bordered by Abia State on the East, River Niger and Delta State to the West, Anambra State on the North, and Rivers State to the South.
+Imo State is bordered by Anambra State to the north for 84 km, Abia State to the east for about 104 km (partly in the vicinity of the Imo River), and Rivers State to the south and west for about 122 km.
 The state lies within latitudes 4°45'N and 7°15'N, and longitude 6°50'E and 7°25'E, with an area of around 5,100 sq km.

+Economy

 Natural resources

-The State has several natural resources which includes, crude oil, natural gas, lead, Calcium Carbonate, solar and wind power, zinc.
+The state has several natural resources which includes, crude oil, natural gas, lead, calcium carbonate, solar and wind power, zinc.

 Profitable flora including iroko, mahogany, obeche, bamboo, rubber tree and oil palm.
-Additionally white clay, fine sand and limestone are also found in the State.
+Additionally white clay, fine sand and limestone are also found in the state.

 Oil and gas exploration

 There are over 163 oil wells, at over 12 different locations in the State.
 The main petroleum companies operating in the State are Addax Petroleum, Chevron Corporation, Royal Dutch Shell and Agip.
 Some of the established oil-rich local government councils include: Ohaji/Egbema, Oguta, Oru East, Iho, Oru West, Obowo and Ngor Okpala.
+In recent times, indigenes of Ohaji/Egbema communities have been protesting about poor basic amenities in their host community despite the presence of oil producing companies.